owntracks/booklet/docs/clients/recorder.md

 That should download the Docker image (if necessary) and launch a container accordingly.
 At first run, the TLS certificates are created in the `/owntracks` volume (which was mounted onto `/var/owntracks` on the host).
 The host's directory will also contain a `mosquitto/` directory which Mosquitto's configuration file, and the Recorder will use `/owntracks/recorder/` as its persistent storage.

+The above script will surface the port numbers as follows:

+* MQTT will be on 11883
+* MQTT over TLS on 18883
+* and the Recorder's Web interface on 8083

+You can assign these as you wish.
+Recall, that if you use our example, your OwnTracks apps will also have to access 18883 over TLS (instead of the default 8883 over TLS).

 ### Synology

 A number of Synology devices with newer DSM support Docker; please refer to the original documentation to determine if yours has Docker support.
 If it does, [this page](http://blog.pavelsklenar.com/how-to-install-and-use-docker-on-synology/) describes how to use Docker.
 Once you've installed the package, you can proceed to download the Recorder image and launch a container.